Mumbai Crime: Cops arrest mobile thieves who thrashed victim at Mumbra

-The 22-year-old had caught one of the men from the group stealing his cellphone in the train; when he demanded it back, the thief asked him to accompany him to Mumbra to recover it, where the gang assaulted him and fled
+22-yr-old had caught one of the men stealing his phone in the train; when he demanded it back, the thief asked him to accompany him to Mumbra, where the gang assaulted him and fled

 A youngster was brutally assaulted by a gang of phone thieves, after he caught one of the members nicking his mobile phone from his pocket in the train.
 After being caught, the thief told the victim he had passed on the phone to a friend and told him to accompany him to Mumbra.